Light

 Flowering

-If your Chinese Evergreen houseplant produces flowers, immediately cut them off.
+If your Chinese Evergreen produces flowers, I recommend immediately cutting them off.
 The flowers are not very attractive and use energy that the plant needs to produce its beautiful leaves.

 Pests